-feeling itchy, flushed or short of breath swelling of your face or lips feeling dizzy pain in the stomach, back or chest feeling unwell
+feeling itchy, flushed or short of breath swelling of your face or lips feeling dizzy pain in the stomach, back or chest feeling unwell any questions about your treatment with TECENTRIQ.

 Tell your nurse immediately if you have any of these symptoms during or any time after the infusion.